weisbrja/beep_boop/README.md

 ## Encoding

-This simple program written in C can be used to encode a message into beeps and boops like this:
+This simple program written in C can be used to convert a message into beeps and boops like this:
 ```sh
 ./tb 'Message'
 ```